-Tuition and fees are billed on a semester basis for all programs except Massage Therapy and Practical Nursing.
+Tuition and fees are billed on a semester basis for all programs except Practical Nursing.
 All payments are due and payable at registration or prior to the first day of class.
 A semester is 20 weeks in length and is divided into two 10-week sessions.
 Students will be charged per credit hour for each semester.

 Practical Nursing students are billed per academic year.
 900 clock hours comprise the first academic year and 600 hours comprise the second academic year.
-Massage Therapy program students are billed the entire tuition at the start of the program.

 A current schedule of tuition and fees can be found in the Tuition Supplement to this catalog.